We are not ignorant of his devices. (II Corinthians 2:11)

 –After death, that’s it.
 Nothing more.

-He’s a liar, friend.
+Listen, friend.
+Satan is a liar.
 Don’t believe a word he whispers in your ear.
 Doubt your doubts.

 11) Stealing, killing, and destroying.
 (John 10:10)